List of airliner shootdown incidents: KNILM PK-AFV

+KNILM PK-ALO

+PK-ALO, another Douglas DC-3 of KNILM, was also attacked on March 3, 1942.
+While landing at Broome, Japanese A6M fighters fired at the aircraft.
+Pilot E.E.
+Hulsebos landed safely but the fighters attacked again, causing the aircraft to burn out; no one onboard was killed.

+LATI I-BURA

+I-BURA, a Savoia-Marchetti SM-75 of LATI, was shot down near Sicily on March 28, 1942.
+It is unknown who shot down the plane and if there were any fatalities.

 Air France F-AREJ

 F-AREJ, an Air France Lioré-et-Olivier H.246.1, was attacked by RAF Hawker Hurricanes on a passenger flight from Marseille to Algiers on August 13, 1942.
 The damaged aircraft managed to arrive at Algiers harbor but sank after landing.
 4 passengers were killed.

+LATI I-TELO

+I-TELO, another Savoia-Marchetti SM-75 of LATI, was shot down on a military flight from Tunis to Castelvetrano on November 15, 1942, killing all 4 on board.
+It is unknown who shot down the plane.

 BOAC G-AGEJ

-G-AGEJ, a BOAC Lockheed 18-40 Lodestar, was shot down by a Junkers Ju-88 of Luftwaffe 10/NJG 3 piloted by lieutenant Werner Speidel on April 4, 1943, 50 kilometers (31.3 miles) NW of Skagen, on a passenger flight from Stockholm to Saint Andrews.
+G-AGEJ, a BOAC Lockheed 18-40 Lodestar, was shot down by a Junkers Ju 88 of Luftwaffe 10/NJG 3 piloted by lieutenant Werner Speidel on April 4, 1943, 50 kilometers (31.3 miles) NW of Skagen, on a passenger flight from Stockholm to Saint Andrews.
 All 7 on board were killed.

+LATI I-BONI

+I-BONI, another Savoia-Marchetti SM-75 of LATI, was shot down on April 10, 1943.
+The location, fatalities (if any), and who shot down the plane is unknown.

+LATI I-MAST

+I-MAST, another Savoia-Marchetti SM-75 of LATI, was shot down by RAF fighters on April 13, 1943, during a passenger flight over the Mediterranean.
+It is unknown if anyone died.

+LATI I-MONC

+I-MONC, another Savoia-Marchetti SM-75 of LATI, was shot down by enemy fighters on April 19, 1943, during a passenger flight over the Mediterranean.
+It is unknown if anyone died.

 BOAC Flight 777

 BOAC Flight 777 was a scheduled civilian flight from Portela Airport, Lisbon in neutral Portugal bound for Bristol (Whitchurch) Airport, United Kingdom.
 The Douglas DC-3 operating the route (registered G-AGBB, ex-PH-ALI Ibis) had fled the German invasion of the Netherlands, and was owned and operated by KLM with a Dutch crew, albeit with British Overseas Airways Corporation flight numbers.
 On 1 June 1943, Ibis was attacked by eight German Junkers Ju 88 fighter bombers, who were not aware of the existence of the scheduled flight and the civilian status of the aircraft.
 Ibis crashed into the Bay of Biscay killing all aboard, including English actor Leslie Howard.